-2.3.
-Comparative Study of Naming Systems: Uzbek and English Contexts

-- a) Naming Traditions in Uzbekistan
+2.3 Comparative Study of Naming Systems: Uzbek and English Contexts a) Naming Traditions in Uzbekistan

-- In Uzbek society, names are heavily embedded with religious, kinship, and historical meanings.
+In Uzbek society, names are heavily embedded in religious, kinship, and historical meanings.
 The use of suffixes such as qizi ("daughter of") or oʻgʻli ("son of") highlights lineage and social belonging.
-Names often reflect Islamic influences, with many drawn from Arabic and infused with spiritual connotations.
-During the Soviet period, however, Russian-style surnames and patronymics were introduced, altering the traditional patterns.
-This demonstrates that names are not only linguistic products but also political and cultural instruments.
+Names often reflect Islamic influences, with many drawn from Arabic and infused with spiritual significance.
+However, during the Soviet period, Russian-style surnames and patronymics were introduced, altering traditional patterns.
+This demonstrates that names are not only linguistic products, but also political and cultural instruments.

-- b) Naming in the Anglo-Saxon World
+b) Naming in the Anglo-Saxon World

-In contrast, Anglo-Saxon societies-particularly the United States-grant broad freedom in naming practices.
-With few legal restrictions, a wide variety of names emerge, reflecting creativity and individuality.
-The ethnic and cultural diversity of American society has contributed to the hybridity of names, as names from different linguistic traditions are adopted and adapted.
-In this setting, names serve not only as identity markers but also as expressions of cultural belonging or differentiation.
+In contrast, Anglo-Saxon societies, particularly the United States, grant broad freedom in naming practices.
+With few legal restrictions, a wide variety of names emerge, reflecting the creativity and individuality of the parents.
+The ethnic and cultural diversity of American society has contributed to the hybridity of names, as names from various linguistic traditions have been adopted and adapted.
+In this setting, names serve not only as identity markers but also as expressions of cultural belonging and differentiation.

-- c) Points of Convergence and Divergence
+c) Points of Convergence and Divergence

-The comparison reveals that while naming practices are universal, their forms and meanings are shaped by specific historical, social, and political contexts.
+The comparison reveals that while naming practices are universal, their forms and meanings are shaped by specific historical, social and political contexts.
 In Uzbekistan, naming tends to be normative and tied to family structure and religion, whereas in the United States, it reflects individualism and flexibility.
-Nevertheless, both function as instruments of identity formation.
+Nevertheless, both functions as instruments of identity formation (Omilovna, 2024).

-2.4.
-Anthroponyms and Their Relationship with Material Culture
+2.4 Anthroponyms and Their Relationship with Material Culture

-An intriguing aspect of anthroponymic research lies in its connection with household vocabulary.
-Just as domestic objects embody symbolic meanings-such as the tandir in Uzbek culture symbolizing hospitality-personal names also carry symbolic value.
-Both domains reflect cultural identity, social status, and family continuity.
-This demonstrates how language encodes cultural values across both the personal and material spheres of life.
-Uralova (2021) has highlighted how proverbs with family-related lexemes reveal links between domestic values and social structures.
-Hence, the study of anthroponyms can be extended to better understand how language structures meaning across different domains of life.
-The symbolic parallels between anthroponyms and household vocabulary underscore the deep interrelation between language and material culture.
-Household objects are rarely neutral; rather, they are embedded with meanings that extend beyond their practical functions.
-A simple item such as a dining table, for instance, may symbolize unity, continuity, and family authority, while a traditional stove can serve as a marker of generational heritage and domestic resilience.
-In a similar way, anthroponyms represent not only individuals but also the values, aspirations, and histories carried by their families.
-Both categories-names and household items-act as semiotic resources through which cultural values are transmitted and reinforced in daily life.
-Moreover, the relationship between anthroponyms and domestic lexicon highlights the importance of metaphor and symbolism in shaping social identity.
-Just as a family heirloom or handcrafted textile conveys status and tradition, so too does a name signal kinship bonds, lineage, and belonging.
-This analogy becomes even more significant in societies where oral traditions and proverbs play a central role in moral instruction.
-Proverbs involving household items often overlap in meaning with anthroponymic symbolism, jointly reinforcing cultural ideals of respect, hospitality, and continuity.
+An intriguing aspect of anthroponymic research is its connection with household vocabulary.
+Just as domestic objects embody symbolic meanings, such as the tandir in Uzbek culture symbolizing hospitality, personal names also carry symbolic value.
+Both domains reflect cultural identity, social status and family continuity.
+This demonstrates how language encodes cultural values across both personal and material spheres of life.
+Uralova (2021) highlighted how proverbs with family related lexemes reveal links between domestic values and social structures.
+Hence, the study of anthroponyms can be extended to better understand how language structures meanings across different domains of life.

+The symbolic parallels between anthroponyms and household vocabulary underscore the deep interrelationship between language and material culture.
+Household objects are rarely neutral; rather, they are imbued with meanings that extend beyond their practical functions.
+A simple item such as a dining table, for instance, may symbolize unity, continuity, and family authority, whereas a traditional stove can serve as a marker of generational heritage and domestic resilience.
+Similarly, anthroponyms represent not only individuals but also the values, aspirations, and histories carried by their families.
+Both categories-names and household items-act as semiotic resources through which cultural values are transmitted and reinforced in everyday life.
+Moreover, the relationship between anthroponyms and the domestic lexicon highlights the importance of metaphor and symbolism in shaping social identity.
+Just as a family heirloom or handcrafted textile conveys status and tradition, so too does a name signals kinship bonds, lineage, and belonging.
+This analogy is even more significant in societies where oral traditions and proverbs play a central role in moral instruction.
+Proverbs involving household items often overlap in meaning with anthroponymic symbolism, jointly reinforcing the cultural ideals of respect, hospitality, and continuity.